wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires August 28, 2015               [Page 11]
+Contavalli, et al.     Expires September 22, 2016              [Page 11]

-Internet-Draft        Client Subnet in DNS Queries         February 2015
+Internet-Draft        Client Subnet in DNS Queries            March 2016

    an IPv4 /20, except for some exceptions, such as a few /24 ranges